rpip/paystack-go/README.md

 paystack-go is a Go client library for accessing the Paystack API.

-Where possible, the services available on the client maps the API into logical chunks and correspond to the structure of the Paystack API documentation at https://developers.paystack.co/v1.0/reference.
+Where possible, the services available on the client groups the API into logical chunks and correspond to the structure of the Paystack API documentation at https://developers.paystack.co/v1.0/reference.

 ## Usage